Date Joined: November 6, 2008

 I am sure to love anything with images of their work!

-Back to the Future, Memento, Howl’s Moving Castle, The Matrix, Fight Club, 12 Monkeys, The Fifth Element, Forrest Gump, Donnie Darko, Life is Beautiful, Amelie
+Back to the Future, Memento, Howl’s Moving Castle, The Matrix, Fight Club, 12 Monkeys, The Fifth Element, Forrest Gump, Donnie Darko, Life is Beautiful, Amelie, WALL-E

 I love all kinds of music, it's hard to name specifics.
-Also I'm not so familiar with recent pop, so my list may sound a little out-dated. :P Many recent songs that I've heard and like but have no idea who it is!
+Also I'm not so familiar with recent pop, so my list may sound a little out-dated. :P There are many recent songs that I've heard and like but have no idea who it is!

-Here are some I can think of: Beatles (obvious one!), Queen, Leonard Cohen, Vladimir Vysotsky, Brazilian and Latin rhythms, some jazz, gypsy punk, international, rock n roll.. almost anything really, but mostly I like specific songs rather than singers or genres...But I usually just listen to whatever the local independent radio station plays, and love it (recent discoveries: Mika, Feist).
+Here are some I can think of: Beatles (obvious one!), Queen, Leonard Cohen, Vladimir Vysotsky, Brazilian and Latin rhythms, Tango, blues, some jazz, gypsy punk, international, rock n roll.. almost anything really, but mostly I like specific songs rather than singers or genres...But I usually just listen to whatever the local independent radio station plays, and love it (recent discoveries: Mika, Feist).
 I love the Eurovision song contest!
-I particularly enjoy listening to beautiful songs in languages I don't understand :)
+I particularly enjoy listening to beautiful songs in languages I don't understand :) Also, I tend to judge songs by what type of dance can be danced to them ;)

-Don't watch much lately, but really love: Lost, Monk, House, Dexter (hmm...is it something about one-word names that attracts me? :P), and to spoil the pattern, Pushing Daisies.
-Oh, and of course Food Network!
+Haven't watched TV in years, but used to love: Lost, Monk, House, Dexter (hmm...is it something about one-word names that attracts me? :P), and to spoil the pattern, Pushing Daisies.
+(So you can probably figure out when's the last time I had a TV :) ) Oh, and of course Food Network!
 I could watch Unwrapped all day long... ~.~